 South Africa, Tanzania and Kenya among others are known for their wild safari expeditions and sandy beaches.
 O.R.
 Tambo International Airport in Johannesburg is the busiest airport in Africa.
 Nairobi’s Jomo Kenyatta International Airport is on the list of the top 10 busiest airports in the continent.

 In Rwanda, the ever rising demand for gorilla trekking permits has made this activity the most expensive item on the menu.
 In addition, conference tourism is gaining momentum.
 RwandAir is spreading its wings to more and more destinations.
 Bugesera International Airport, which is still under construction, will cater for the increasing number of international airlines adding Rwanda to the list of their destinations.

 With its rich cultural and natural resources, Africa has potential to outpace other regions in attracting tourists.
 Through effective planning and integrating tourism into their economic agendas, African countries can challenge the tourism giants of this world in a near future.

 Violence and political turmoil crippled the tourism industry in the past.
 With more and more previously war-torn countries moving towards sustainable peace and stability, the future is promising.

 Despite positive signs, traveling within Africa is still not seamless.
-It is more difficult and more expensive to travel within Africa than it is to get here from Europe, America or Middle East.
-Massive investment is needed to improve the infrastructure and ease intra-Africa travel.
+It is more difficult and more expensive to travel within Africa than it is to get here from Europe, America or the Middle East.
+Massive investment is needed to improve the infrastructure and ease intra-African travel.